2012 Wisconsin gubernatorial recall election explained

 Four state senate recall elections took place the same day as the gubernatorial recall elections, resulting in two wins by Republican incumbents, one open seat win by a Republican, and one win by a Democratic challenger, giving Democrats control of the state Senate for the remainder of the year.[5]

 The recall election was just the third gubernatorial recall election in U.S. history and the first one in which the incumbent was not defeated.[6]
-The other recall elections were the 1921 North Dakota gubernatorial recall election (which successfully recalled Lynn Frazier), the 2003 California gubernatorial recall election (which successfully recalled Gray Davis), and the 2021 California gubernatorial recall election (which failed to recall Gavin Newsom).
+The other recall elections were the 1921 North Dakota gubernatorial recall election (which successfully recalled Lynn Frazier), the 2003 California gubernatorial recall election (which successfully recalled Gray Davis).
+Since 2012, the 2021 California gubernatorial recall election has become the second recall election to fail to defeat the incumbent.

 As of, this is the last governor election in which the Republican candidate won the counties of Eau Claire, Sauk, Green, and Vernon.

-Voter turnout in the election was 57.8 percent, the highest for a gubernatorial election not on a presidential ballot in Wisconsin history.[7]
+Voter turnout in the election was 57.8 percent, the highest for a gubernatorial election not on a presidential ballot in Wisconsin history up to that point.[7]
 The election was widely covered on national television.

 Background